EddyCosmology/noise-induced-quintessence/README.md

 The transition reveals a critical noise threshold (σ_c ≈ 0.06 in tuned case) that constrains vacuum fluctuation amplitudes cosmologically.

 ## Author's Note
 The draft contained in this repository is a very *ROUGH* draft.
-It will be fleshed out and refined and is not being presented as a complete work.
+It will be refined and is not being presented as a complete work.

 ### Status
 Exploratory independent research project by Micah David Thornton (@EddyCosmology).